-For starters, most of you are already working anyway.
+But many of you are already working anyway.
 Some will work for money forever, because all they’ve ever learned how to do is exchange work for money, and others are looking for another way.
 There’s nothing wrong with working all your life.
 After all, that is what most people will do.
-There is, however, a problem with working all of your life and having nothing to show for it in the end.
 If you choose to get over the ‘getting set up’ hump, financial independence might look something like this.

 I Will Teach You To Be Rich

-Keeping with my promise to read each personal finance book so you don’t have to, here is an abridged version of Ramit’s 6-week program for building riches:
+Keeping with my promise to read each personal finance book so you don’t have to, here is an abridged version of Ramit’s 6-week get rich program:

 - Optimize Your Credit Cards

 - Get Ready to Invest

 - Become a Conscious Spender (save hundreds per month without a detailed budget)